-Best For: James Bond and people who don’t need bar mobility
+Best for: James Bond and people who don’t need bar mobility

 Pros: Extendable serving top, removable wine storage

-Best For: Gatsby, garnish lovers, and people who crave customization
+Best for: Gatsby, garnish lovers, and people who crave customization

 Pros: Adjustable shelving, discreet towel racks, removable wooden tray, and a customizable finish

-Cons: Only two omnidirectional wheels and cost
+Cons: Only two omnidirectional wheels, the cost